This story is in response to

 Years ago, she accidently left her keys in the car with her first-born son locked inside.
 This was before cell-phones and remote access cars.
 She realized her mistake even as she started walking away from the car.
 She called her boyfriend, then called 911 from a payphone.
 The police officer and fire fighter who responded wanted to break open her front window to unlock the car and she panicked.
 “It was a new car.
 I didn’t want him to break the window,” she tells me.
 I can see her side of it.
 She was seventeen.

 They broke the window anyway.
 By then, bystanders were booing and hissing at her, shaming the young mother for being irresponsible.
 The policeman refused to hand over the baby to her.
 He called her in-laws to come over and gave them the baby.
 I tell her I can’t imagine a more harrowing experience or a more daring one.

 To her, a seventeen-year old unwed mother is not unusual.
 To me, a twenty-seven-year-old women marrying a man she barely knows and moving to another country, state or town is not unusual.

 Enter your email address to receive notifications for author Jaya Wagle

-You have been added to the notification list for author Jaya Wagle
+Confirmation link sent to your email to add you to notification list for author Jaya Wagle